Puerto Varas: Transportation

+The commune maintains an important transport network which allows you to reach almost all the communes of the Llanquihue province by land, in addition to Puerto Montt.
+The city is also the connection point to travel to Ensenada, Nueva Braunau, Petrohué Waterfalls, Peulla and Bariloche.

+The city has the Puerto Varas Train Station, which since April 2025 has been in service with Llanquihue – Puerto Montt Line that connects the city with Puerto Montt, Alerce and Llanquihue.

 The nearby El Tepual International Airport for Puerto Montt is served by many daily non-stop flights from Santiago, as well as numerous flights from other cities.
 More than 1,100,000 passengers a year use the airport.